M3ritt/Balanced-Tree/Project_Description.md

 As a manager of a store, I want to be able to count the inventory so that I can see what needs to be restocked.

+As a manager of a store, I want to be able to see how much money was made each day and each week.

 As a manager of a store, I need to see how much my employees are selling in order to see how productive they are.

+As a manager of a store, I want to have restrictions on who has access to certain parts of the inventory.

 As a cashier, I want to be able to log into my personal profile so that I can keep track of what I sell.